UNIVERSITY OF WISCONSIN River Falls

 Since leaving UW-RF, Mia has earned her Master's Degree and is currently completing work on her Ph.D. at Bowling Green State University.

 Advice for current or prospective psychology majors: Take advantages of the resources offered in he psychology department.
 It is immensely helpful if you plan on applying to graduate school.

 Graduated 1997 with a Psychology major and a Sociology minor.

-After graduation, David enrolled as a graduate student in the Master's program in Counseling and School Psychology at the University of Wisconsin - River Falls.
-He had "had a blast" and graduated in 2000.
+After graduation, David enrolled as a graduate student in the Master's Program in Counseling and School Psychology at the University of Wisconsin-River Falls.
+He "had a blast" and graduated in 2000.

 * Student's name withheld for security reasons

 Completed internships at United States Marshals Service, and the Bureau of Alcohol, Tobacco and Firearms (ATF).
 Earned a Masters of Arts in Public Administration from Hamline University in 2002.
 Is currently a special agent for the Department of Homeland Security (ICE).

 Advice for current or prospective psychology majors: Success in any career field begins with a dedication for success in college.
 Discipline both in the classroom and on campus is essential.

 After graduating, he enlisted in the United States Army and became a Counterintelligence Agent.
 He served 2 tours of duty in the Middle East in support of Operation Enduring Freedom and Operation Iraqi Freedom.
 His 5th and final year of active military service took place in Seoul, South Korea.
 He achieved the rank of Sergeant during his tenure.

 After his military service was completed, he expressed an interest in federal law enforcement.
 He applied for, and eventually accepted, a position with the Department of Homeland Security (DHS).
 He has been a Special Agent with DHS for over 3 years.
 He is responsible for conducting investigations related to violations of various Immigration and Customs laws.
 He is currently stationed in a major Midwestern city.